the-road-to-graphql/the-road-to-graphql-chinese/manuscript/08-apollo-server/index-cn.md

 > The loaders act as abstraction on top of the models, and can be passed as context to the resolvers.
 The user loader in the following example is used instead of the models directly.

-loaders 实际上是 models 的上层抽象，可以作为上下文传递给 resolver，下列示例中直接用 user loader 代替了 model。
+loaders 实际上是模型的上层抽象，可以作为上下文传递给解析器，下列示例中直接用 user loader 代替了模型。

 > Now we'll consider the function as argument for the DataLoader instantiation.
 The function gives you access to a list of keys in its arguments.
 These keys are your set of identifiers, purged of duplication, which can be used to retrieve items from a database.
 That's why keys (identifiers) and models (data access layer) are passed to the `batchUser()` function.
 The function then takes the keys to retrieve the entities via the model from the database.
 By the end of the function, the keys are mapped in the same order as the retrieved entities.
 Otherwise, it's possible to return users right after their retrieval from the database, though they have a different order than the incoming keys.
 As a result, users need to be returned in the same order as their incoming identifiers (keys).